MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 Once a VTL has been notified of a secure intercept, it must take action such that the lower VTL can continue.
 The higher VTL can handle the intercept in a number of ways, including: injecting an exception, emulating the access, or providing a proxy to the access.
 In any case, if the private state of the lower VTL VP needs to be modified, [HvCallSetVpRegisters](hypercalls/HvCallSetVpRegisters.md) should be used.

-### Secure Register Intercepts
+### Secure Register Intercepts (x64 Only)

-A higher VTL can intercept on accesses to certain control registers.
+On x64 platforms, a higher VTL can intercept on accesses to certain control registers and MSRs.
 This is achieved by setting HvX64RegisterCrInterceptControl using the [HvCallSetVpRegisters](hypercalls/HvCallSetVpRegisters.md) hypercall.
 Setting the control bit in HvX64RegisterCrInterceptControl will trigger an intercept for every access of the corresponding control register.

+This feature is specific to x64 as it intercepts x64 control registers (CR0, CR4, XCR0) and x64 MSRs (EFER, LSTAR, STAR, etc.).
+ARM64 platforms may support similar interception capabilities through different mechanisms.

 ```c
 typedef union